SjoerdSmitWolfram/UnitTestFramework/README.md

 - `"Skip"`: do not run this test (unless explicitly set to `"Skip" -> False`, which forces the test to run even if it would normally be skipped).
 - `"NotImplemented"`: expected fail until feature exists.
 - `"KnownIssue"`: known failing case that should still run.
+- `"CanaryTest"`: if this test fails, the suite should abort immediately because there will be many failures afterwards.
+This is useful for tests that are known to be fragile or that indicate a serious problem if they fail.
 - `"PerformanceTest"`: long-running or constrained test.
 Tests with explicitly specified options for `MemoryConstraint` or `TimeConstraint` are also considered performance tests.
 Performance tests will be skipped in quick/local reports.
 - `"FullReportOnly"`: skip in quick/local reports.
 - `"BreakPoint"`: stop suite at this test for debugging.